atrp87/Omni_Gym/README.md

 # Omni Gym
-> A static website I created for the local gym I go to, helping them gain more exposure and presenting key information for example membership costs, open times and location for users that are interested in joining.
+> A responsive website I created for the local gym I go to, helping them gain more exposure and presenting key information for example membership costs, open times and location for users that are interested in joining.
 > Live demo [_here_]().

 ## Table of Contents